jjren/jjrengroup/content/software/_index.md

 thousands of degrees of freedom.
 The major part of the package was written by Jiajun Ren and Weitang Li when they were PhD students in Prof. Zhigang Shuai's group.
-The package continues to be developed and maintained through a collaboration between the [Shuai](http://www.shuaigroup.net/index.php), Ren, and [Li](https://weitangligroup.com/) groups.
+The package continues to be developed and maintained through a close collaboration between the [Shuai](http://www.shuaigroup.net/index.php), Ren, and [Li](https://weitangligroup.com/) groups.

 [View Renormalizer on GitHub](https://github.com/shuaigroup/Renormalizer).